 With it’s iconic imagery (Quentin Tarantino used the films most exploitative scene for great effect in Death Proof) and sterling camera work (at times you can virtually taste the kicked-up dust of the outback) all played out with a comic book, ultra-violent tone, Fair Game is not a movie you watch, but feel.

-Many of these movies sucked-in consumers in with their wild cover art – much as in the video nasties era – and their bold claims of being Fast!
+Many of these movies sucked in consumers in with their wild cover art – much as in the video nasties era – and their bold claims of being Fast!
 Fierce!
 Fantastic!
 (The Man From Hong Kong) or having ‘Nine hundred pounds of marauding tusk and muscle!’
 (Razorback).
-As you can imagine, the movies didn’t always quite live up to the hype.
+Obviously, the movies didn’t always quite live up to the hype.
 However, occasionally, one or two titles slipped through the cracks and not only managed to stand by their wild claims but also make such an impact that film fans are still talking about them over 20 years later.

 Wake in Fright (1971), To Make A Killing: aka Vicious (1988), Long Weekend (1978), Road Games (1981), Next of Kin (1982) and Fair Game (1986) are all prime examples of Ozploitation movies at their absolute finest.